Last Modified October 01, 2014

 Remove: the term remove defined in section 97(8) of the 1995 Act as 'uproot or otherwise destroy.'
 A judgement on whether the proposed work or other activity constitutes removal will be made according to the circumstances of the individual case.

-To submit an application for Hedgerow Removal, please complete our form:
+To submit an application for Hedgerow Removal, apply online at the Planning Portal or complete our form:

 Information required for a Hedgerow Removal Notice application: